 There are a few different ways to build customer trust: consistently exceptional customer care, reliable quality, competitive Pricing Strategies.

-One of the most efficient ways for building trust is using positive reviews and testimonials from customers to add credibility to your brand.
+One of the most efficient ways for building trust is using positive reviews and testimonials from customers to add credibility to your brand through social media marketing.

-When you're running Email Marketing campaigns, designing website landing pages, or creating marketing materials for your next campaign, you should try including positive testimonials and reviews.
+When you're running Email Marketing campaigns, designing website landing pages, or creating marketing materials for your next campaign, you should try including some of the positive testimonials and reviews that you get through your social media marketing campaigns.

 For customers who aren't familiar with your brand, or are still on the fence about whether to buy from you or one of your competitors, this can help encourage them to take action.